warpas/juggernaut-project/README.md

     - minimize required configuration (too many `*.secret` files now)
     - add the ability to specify the calendar receiving input without messing with config files
-        - add a query for all calendars from Google Calendar if possible
+        - add a query for a list of all calendars from Google Calendar if possible
     - streamline public interfaces
     - add tests
     - specify the shape of v1.0